Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Mike Thiessen is in his sixth season as the wide receivers coach, fourth as offensive coordinator and second as assistant head coach at Air Force.
+Mike Thiessen is in his eighth season as the wide receivers coach, fifth as offensive coordinator and third as assistant head coach at Air Force.

 Thiessen was a key contributor in the development of All-American Chad Hall, the conference offensive player of the year in 2007.
 Hall caught 50 passes, the sixth most in school history, for 524 yards, while rushing for 1,478 yards, which ranks second all-time in school history.
 In addition, receiver Mark Root caught 28 passes for 385 yards in 2007.